-PNE 011 Skills Lab
+PNE 011

-Supervised lab where the student practices and demonstrates nursing skills necessary for quality client care.
-The student is required to competently demonstrate each skill.
+Skills Lab Supervised lab where the student practices and demonstrates nursing skills necessee Catalog Addendum is required to compete the demonstrate each skill.
+The purpose of the Intravenous Fluid Treatment Administration training is to provide the student compete thy demonstrate each skill.
 The purpose of the Intravenous Fluid Treatment Administration training is to provide the student with the knowledge and skills to perform IV treatment to a culturally diverse population, across the life span, in accordance with the Missouri Nurse Practice Act, Section CSR 200.6010 and Section 335.017.
 Requires 96 hours of skills lab experience.
 Offered fall semester.